Read time 6 minutes

 It will provide you with a list of all the features in Office 365.
 If the record has PAW in it, it means it is enabled.

-Create a CSV file having two columns FolderPath and TargetGroupMailbox.
+- Create a comma separated value (.csv) file: Create a CSV file having two columns FolderPath and TargetGroupMailbox.
 The FolderPath will include the complete path of the public folder and TargetGroupMailbox will have the Office 365 Group SMTP address.
 You also should know that you can create only 500 entries in a single CSV file.

-Before starting the batch migration, you should complete some prerequisites –
+- Start the Batch Migration: Before starting the batch migration, you should complete some prerequisites –

 - Find the MRS Proxy Endpoint for Exchange 2016 and 2019.